-T€ (incl. non-monetary1))
+T€ (incl. non-monetary)

-Total remuneration for the Management Board members in the 2014 financial year amounted to € 3.98 million (2013: € 4.20 million).
-Since 2007, board member pay has been based on a system which, in addition to a fixed base salary, foresees a variable portion dependent on the achievement of specific earnings and profitability targets for the STRABAG Group calculated according to principles of cost accounting.
-The variable portion of the salary is basically calculated as a fixed percentage of the net income after minorities less minimum earnings of € 200 million.
+Total remuneration for the Management Board members in the 2015 financial year amounted to € 5.83 million (2014: € 3.98 million).
+Board member pay is based on a system which, in addition to a fixed base salary, foresees a variable portion dependent on the achievement of specific earnings and profitability targets for the STRABAG Group calculated according to principles of cost accounting.
+Since 1 January 2015, a new system for calculating the variable salary component has been in use (C-Rule 30 of the Code): bonuses are basically calculated as a fixed percentage on the net income after minorities less minimum earnings of € 100 million (previously € 200 million).
+At the same time, the percentage used to calculate the bonus was cut by 50 % for earnings between € 100-300 million.
 The variable portion of the income can amount to a maximum of 200 % of the fixed salary.
-If a minimum yield is surpassed (earnings according to cost accounting principles compared to output volume), a minimum variable portion is granted; the former CEO, Hans Peter Haselsteiner, was further entitled to non-monetary remuneration in the amount of his variable portion, rounded to full T€ 100.
+If a minimum yield is surpassed (earnings according to cost accounting principles compared to output volume), a minimum variable portion is granted.
+Furthermore, 25 % (previously 20 %) of the bonuses of the members of the Management Board are retained and deposited in a personal clearing account based on sustainable, long-term, multiannual performance criteria.
+The payment from the personal clearing account will take place at the end of the term of the management agreement.